 April 6, 1939: John Sculley is born in New York City.
 He will grow up to be hailed as a business and marketing genius, eventually overseeing Apple’s transformation into the most profitable personal computer company in the world.

-Despite having no background in selling tech products, Jobs lured Sculley to Apple from Pepsi with one of the most famous lines in business: “Do you want to spend the rest of your life selling sugared water or do you want a chance to change the world?”
+Before his decade at Apple, Sculley lacked any background in selling tech products.
+Still, Jobs lured Sculley to Apple from Pepsi with one of the most famous lines in business: “Do you want to spend the rest of your life selling sugared water or do you want a chance to change the world?”

-Although Jobs didn’t technically run Apple as CEO until he returned to the company in the late 1990s, the idea was that he and Sculley would run it together like co-CEOs.
+Jobs did not technically run Apple as CEO until he returned to Cupertino in the late 1990s.
+During the early ’80s, the idea was that Jobs and Sculley would helm the company together like co-CEOs.
 Jobs and Apple’s engineers would take care of the cutting-edge technology, while Sculley would use his marketing expertise to legitimize Apple.

-Sculley, meanwhile, resigned as CEO in 1993, having increased Apple’s sales from $800 million to $8 billion.
+Sculley, meanwhile, resigned as Apple CEO in 1993, having increased the company’s sales from $800 million to $8 billion.
 During this period, the Apple II and Macintosh computers became Apple’s biggest sellers, with the latter gradually overtaking the former.

 MessagePads and Knowledge Navigators

 While at Apple, Sculley sometimes got painted as an operations-minded outsider who lacked the world-changing vision of someone like Jobs.
-Sculley will be the first person to tell you he didn’t measure up to Jobs in this capacity, but he actually oversaw some amazing R&D projects during his time as CEO.
+Sculley will be the first person to tell you he didn’t measure up to Jobs in this capacity.
+However, he oversaw some amazing R&D projects during his time as Apple CEO.

-One of these was the Newton, which was often regarded as his answer to the Mac — meaning that it was his first attempt to launch a game-changing new product line during his tenure as CEO.
+One of these was the Newton.
+Often regarded as Sculley’s answer to the Mac, it represented his first attempt at launching a game-changing new product line during his tenure as Apple CEO.

 “It was Sculley’s Macintosh,” Frank O’Mahoney, one of the Apple marketing managers who worked on the Newton, told me when I interviewed him for my book The Apple Revolution.
 “It was Sculley’s opportunity to do what Steve had done, but in his own category of product.”

-Sculley stayed at Apple as chairman until 1995, before leaving the company completely.
+After resigning as CEO, Sculley stayed at Apple as chairman until 1995, when he left the company completely.
 Today he remains in tech as an investor, particularly interested in smartphones for developing markets.

 What did you think of Sculley as Apple CEO?
 Leave your comments below.